Eleanor Cater

 21 May 2026

-This week in Melbourne community foundations from across Australia gathered for their National Forum and, in a significant statement of political support, government minister Hon.
-Andrew Leigh acknowledged: "No organisations in Australia have a more important role to play right now than community foundations".
+In Melbourne this week community foundations from across Australia gathered for their National Forum.
+As well as the determination and joy that resonates when people who care about community purpose come together, political will was also in the room as government minister Hon.
+Andrew Leigh reflected: "No organisations in Australia have a more important role to play right now than community foundations".

 What makes Leigh's speech so good is that it did this rare thing that we don't see often (particularly from politicians), recognising that the potential of community foundations that stretches way beyond financial capital.
 He acknowledged that they are builders of human and social capital - the relationships, the trust, the local knowledge and the shared identity that no government programme can manufacture from the top down.
 Leigh described them as vehicles for 'preferred destinies', close enough to understand the problems and durable enough to stick with the solutions, able to keep local memory when people change, and hold a long horizon when politics and funding cycles shift in the shorter term.

 Across the world community foundations are not just grant makers, they are conveners, storytellers, trust-builders, and they are leaders of purpose.
-They are places where local people discover they can do something extraordinary, including individuals, families and business owners exploring how they can give into more transformative ways.
-They are young and still somewhat emerging in both Australia and New Zealand, and I think their potential is yet to be fully realised (particularly here in New Zealand, where their purpose is often confused with our nation's unique 12 legislative community trusts).
+They are places where local people discover they can do something extraordinary, whether they be individuals, families or local businesses.
+While community foundations are mostly young and still somewhat emerging in both Australia and New Zealand, their potential is yet to be fully realised (particularly here in New Zealand, where their purpose is often confused with our nation's 12 legislative community trusts).

 The Australian government has backed their understanding of the potential of community foundations with action.
 They have created a new community charity deductible gift recipient category, declared dozens of additional community foundations eligible and, through the recent Budget, moved to remove the ministerial declaration requirement, simplifying the pathway for community foundations to attract tax-deductible support.